Jan 12, 2021

 What To Consider When Buying A Century Home

 There is a lot to consider when buying an old house.
-While you are likely thinking about renovations and interior design, what your policy can cover should be on the top of your list.
+While you are likely thinking about renovations and interior design, what your policy can cover should be at the top of your list.

 If your home is over 30 years old, you may be required to upgrade plumbing, electrical or heating before the protection can be active.
 Here are some of the most common areas that could require updates before getting approval :